Best No Credit Check Business Loans: The Essential Guide

 Shopify Capital

 There is no minimum credit score or annual revenue requirement.
-Businesses must be using Shopify for at least 90 days.
+Businesses must have been using Shopify for at least 90 days.

 However, you cannot apply directly to Shopify Capital.
 The program is invite-only.
 Shopify will notify you when you’re eligible.
 Your application invitation expires after 30 days.

-The company states your business must be “low-risk” but doesn’t define what that means.
-We can deduce it has to do with being in a reliable industry and having a consistent sales record.
-But the company doesn’t publish exact requirements.
+The company states that your business must be “low-risk,” but it doesn’t define what that means.
+We can deduce that it has to do with being in a reliable industry and having a consistent sales record.
+But the company doesn’t publish the exact requirements.

 You must maintain a specific sales volume, but Shopify doesn’t define that amount.
 Shopify Capital makes it clear they regularly monitor seller accounts, though.